astriaorg/astria/sources/sequencer-relayer/README.md

 Components:
 - sequencer RPC client (`src/sequencer.rs`) which polls for latest blocks from a sequencer node
-- Celestia RPC client (TODO) which writes sequencer blocks to Celestia
+- Celestia RPC client which writes sequencer blocks to Celestia
-- command-line interface (TODO) for running the relayer
+- command-line interface for running the relayer

 ## Requirements